-The true story of the beautiful and charismatic Barbara Daly, who married above her class to Brooks Baekeland, heir to the Bakelite plastics fortune.
-Their only child is a failure in his father's eyes, and as he matures and becomes increasingly close to his lonely mother, the seeds for tragedy are sown.
+The true story of the beautiful and charismatic but mentally unstable Barbara Daly, who married above her class to Brooks Baekeland, heir to the Bakelite plastics fortune.
+Their only child is a failure in his father's eyes, and as he matures and becomes increasingly close to his alienated mother, the seeds for tragedy are sown.
 Written by

 See more »

 Written by Jerry Ragovoy

 Published by Chappell & Co.
 (ASCAP)

 Courtesy of The Island Def Jam Music Group under license from Universal Music Enterprises See more »

 The idle rich are boring, which is why the movie is paced so slowly.
 The subject matter, based on truth is shocking because it is real and sick.
 You can see where this is going early on, but somehow, it's like a car accident.
 You don't want to watch but you do?
 Those of us who don't have money would like to think money cures problems, but as this material shows, if you're sick, you're sick.
 I thought the actors did a good job portraying their characters.
 When these things happen to ordinary people, they're statistics.
 When they happen to rich people, they become the material for books and movies.

 Very dark subject matter, played out very frankly, which makes this all the more disturbing.

 14 of 15 people found this review helpful.